-1903.
+1703.
 Entering Arguments

-The time used as an entering argument in the almanacs is $12^{h}$ + GHA of the mean Sun and is denoted by UT, formerly referred to as GMT and so referred to in this book to avoid confusion.
-This scale may differ from the broadcast time signals by an amount which, if ignored, will introduce an error of up to 0.2' in longitude determined from astronomical observations.
+The time used as an entering argument in the almanacs is UT, (formerly referred to as GMT), which is equivalent to 12^h + GHA of the mean Sun.
+This scale may differ from the broadcast time signals by an amount of 0.9s which, if ignored, will introduce an error of up to 0.2' in longitude determined from astronomical observations.
 The difference arises because the time argument depends on the variable rate of rotation of the Earth while the broadcast time signals are now based on atomic time.
-Step adjustments of exactly one second are made to the time signals as required (primarily at 24h on December 31 and June 30) so that the difference between the time signals and UT, as used in the almanacs, may not exceed 0.9s.
+Leap seconds, that is step adjustments of exactly one second are made to the time signals as required (primarily at 24h on December 31 and June 30) so that the difference between the time signals and UT, as used in the almanacs, may not exceed 0.9^s.
 If observations to a precision of better than 1s are required, corrections must be obtained from coding in the signal, or from other sources.
 The correction may be applied to each of the times of observation.
-Alternatively, the longitude, when determined from observations, may be corrected by the corresponding amount shown in Table 1903.
+Alternatively, the longitude, when determined from observations, may be corrected by the corresponding amount shown in Table 1703.